Materials Science and Engineering (M.S.)

 The Master of Science in Materials Science and Engineering program is open to students with a bachelor’s degree in engineering or the physical sciences.
 Admission requires a 3.0 grade point average, or the equivalent as determined by the Department Graduate Officer.
 Applicants whose baccalaureate degrees are not in materials or metallurgical engineering, or whose undergraduate preparation is evaluated as insufficient, may be required to elect additional courses prior to admission.

-The master’s degree is offered by this department under the following options:
+This Master of Science degree is offered under the following options:

-Plan A: thirty credits in course work, including a six credit thesis.
+Plan A: Thirty credits including a six credit thesis.

 Both options require the following core courses: